ai-tech-karthik/banking-data-pipeline/tests/e2e/README.md

 # End-to-End Testing Suite

-This directory contains comprehensive end-to-end tests for the enhanced LendingClub data pipeline with five-layer architecture, SCD2 tracking, and incremental processing.
+This directory contains comprehensive end-to-end tests for the enhanced Banking data pipeline with five-layer architecture, SCD2 tracking, and incremental processing.

 ## Test Files